cmeiklejohn/kubernetes-hello-world-example/GCP/Task.md

 3. Create a Google Kubernetes Engine.
 4. Launch the image using Kubernetes on the cluster you created.
 5. Ensure that the container is running.
-6. Remove teh deployment and service.
+6. Remove the deployment and service.
 7. Terminate the cluster.

 In the following paragraphs, we describe each step in detail and, in some steps, we provide commands that you need to execute to complete that subtask.
 For the subtasks in which we do not specific a command, you need to find those commands online.